Wolfgang Abendroth: Academic and judicial positions in East Germany

-At the end of November 1946 he was released from captivity and initially tried to gain a foothold in Marburg as a lawyer.
-In the same year he married Lisa Hörmeyer.
-The couple had three children: Elisabeth (* 1947), Barbara (* 1949) and Ulrich (* 1952).
-Since he was still missing the second state exam, he decided on the advice of Georg-August Zinn, a companion from student days and newly appointed Hessian Minister of Justice, to take the missing exam in the Soviet Occupation Zone (SBZ).
-Subsequently, Abendroth returned to Potsdam, with an unofficial letter of recommendation written by Zinn for Eugen Schiffer, the head of the judicial administration of the SBZ.
+At the end of November 1946, he was released from captivity and initially tried to gain a foothold in Marburg as a lawyer.
+In the same year, he married Lisa Hörmeyer.
+The couple had three children: Elisabeth (b.
+1947), Barbara (b.
+1949) and Ulrich (b.
+1952).
+Since he was still missing the second state exam, he decided on the advice of Georg August Zinn, a companion from student days and newly appointed Hessian Minister of Justice, to take the missing exam in the Soviet Occupation Zone (SBZ).
+Subsequently, Abendroth returned to Potsdam with an unofficial letter of recommendation written by Zinn for Eugen Schiffer, the head of the judicial administration of the SBZ.

-Thus, in January 1947, Abendroth was appointed judge at the Potsdam Regional Court while on 1 April 1947 he entered the service of the Brandenburg Ministry of Justice, as a member of the government council.
-After an assessor's examination, he was employed by the judicial administration of the SBZ in the summer of 1947 as senior judicial officer.
-In September 1947 he was appointed lecturer at the Faculty of Law and Political Science at the Martin Luther University in Halle-Wittenberg.
-At the end of 1947 he was appointed to the University of Leipzig and, with effect from April 1, 1948, was appointed professor of international law.
-In October 1948 he received a professorship in public law from the Friedrich Schiller University in Jena, which also only lasted a few months.
+Thus, in January 1947, Abendroth was appointed judge at the Potsdam Regional Court, while on 1 April 1947, he entered the service of the Brandenburg Ministry of Justice as a member of the government council.
+After an assessor's examination, he was employed by the judicial administration of the SBZ in the summer of 1947 as a senior judicial officer.
+In September 1947, he was appointed lecturer at the Faculty of Law and Political Science at the Martin Luther University in Halle-Wittenberg.
+At the end of 1947, he was appointed to the University of Leipzig and, with effect from April 1, 1948, was appointed professor of international law.
+In October 1948, he received a professorship in public law from the Friedrich Schiller University in Jena, which also only lasted a few months.

 Since Abendroth was officially registered in West Berlin, he did not automatically become a member of the SED, the Socialist Unity Party of Germany (German: Sozialistische Einheitspartei Deutschlands) after the forced union of the SPD and KPD.
 Instead, he remained an illegal member of the Social Democrats and maintained covert contact with the SPD's East Office (Ostbüro), headed by Stephan Thomas.
 Against the background of the repression against those Social Democrats who refused to join the SED, he moved to the western occupation zones and negotiated through his friend Herbert Komm, who worked as a lawyer in Berlin, with the Lower Saxony Minister of Education, Adolf Grimme, about an appointment to the newly founded University of Applied Sciences in Wilhelmshaven-Rüstersiel.
-When a courier from the SPD' Ostbüro was uncovered, Abendroth felt compelled to flee the Soviet occupation zone in December 1948.
+When a courier from the SPD's Ostbüro was uncovered, Abendroth felt compelled to flee the Soviet occupation zone in December 1948.
 Together with his wife and daughter, he moved to Bremen to live with his parents-in-law.

 In Bremen he justified his resignation in writing to the Thuringian Minister of Education, Marie Torhorst, with a carbon copy to Hilde Benjamin.
 Abendroth spoke out against the emerging formation of the bloc system, but promised not to allow himself to be instrumentalized against socialism in the East, since he remained a socialist despite giving up his activities.